 - Medicines to treat symptoms

-Recovery is likely with prompt medical treatment.
-Some people may have chronic liver or kidney injury.
+Recovery is likely with prompt medical treatment, except in very large overdoses.
+Some people may develop chronic liver or kidney injury.